 - Advisory Board members serve at the invitation of the Chancellor and must continue to meet the stated responsibilities and expectations to continue to serve.

-The board will meet twice each semester with Chancellor Paydar.
+The board will meet twice each semester with Interim Chancellor Klein.
 The Vice Chancellor of Student Affairs and appropriate staff will meet with board members to prepare for upcoming meetings as needed.
 The time commitment will be approximately two hours each month.

 - Aiysha Amjad, senior, biology and neuroscience double major, School of Science